2020131030/leetcode/README.md

         stack=[]
         brackets={'}':'{',')':'(',']':'['}
         for bracket in s:
-            if bracket in brackets.values():
+            if bracket in brackets.values(): #Opening bracket
                 stack.append(bracket)
-            else:
+            else:# Closing bracket
                 if stack and brackets[bracket]==stack[-1] :
                     stack.pop()
                 else: